 - Erosion corrosion: The fast flowing water and the air bubbles that constantly pass through the pipes can degrade the interior of the pipes because they are so abrasive.
 Over time, this will result in the thinning of the pipe’s wall and eventual pipe failure.

 - Water temperature: If hot water constantly passes through the pipes, it could result in more corrosion.
 The hotter the water inside the pipe, the more pronounced the corrosion will be.

 - Microbiologically influenced corrosion: This is also known as bacterial corrosion, and it is caused by the microorganisms in the water, the most common of which are chemoautotrophs.
 This type of corrosion applies to both metallic and non-metallic pipes.

-If your plumbing pipes are showing signs of corrosion, the first thing that you need to determine is the type of corrosion that is affecting them.
-You should call in a professional plumber and seek advice about how to mitigate the problem and save your plumbing pipes from further deterioration or failure.
-This type of plumbing problem is better left to the care of professionals.
+If your pipes are showing signs of corrosion, the first thing that you need to determine is the type of corrosion that is affecting them.
+You should call in a professional plumber and seek advice about how to mitigate the problem and save your piping system from further deterioration or failure.
+This type of piping problem is better left to the care of professionals.
 We do not recommend attempting a DIY project to solve this problem.